TechnitiumSoftware/DnsServer/APIDOCS.md

 - `domain`: The domain name of the zone to add record.
 - `zone` (optional): The name of the authoritative zone into which the `domain` exists.
 When unspecified, the closest authoritative zone will be used.
 - `type`: The DNS resource record type.
 Supported record types are [`A`, `AAAA`, `MX`, `TXT`, `NS`, `PTR`, `CNAME`, `SRV`, `CAA`, `DNAME`, `TLSA`, `SSHFP`] and proprietary types [`ANAME`, `FWD`, `APP`].
-- `ttl`: The DNS resource record TTL value.
+- `ttl` (optional): The DNS resource record TTL value.
 This is the value in seconds that the DNS resolvers can cache the record for.
+When not specified the default TTL value from settings will be used.
 - `overwrite` (optional): This option when set to `true` will overwrite existing resource record set for the selected `type` with the new record.
 Default value of `false` will add the new record into existing resource record set.
 - `ipAddress` (optional): The IP address for adding `A` or `AAAA` record.
 A special value of `request-ip-address` can be used to set the record with the IP address of the API HTTP request to help with dynamic DNS update applications.
 This option is required and used only for `A` and `AAAA` records.
 - `ptr` (optional): Add a reverse PTR record for the IP address in the `A` or `AAAA` record.
 This option is used only for `A` and `AAAA` records.